Child Trust Fund

 This means that under current legislation, your child won’t have to pay any tax on the money they withdraw from their Child Trust Fund account.

-While the money in a Child Trust Fund is held for the child (“account holder”) until they turn 18, who manages the account depends on their age and circumstances:
+While the money in your Child Trust Fund is held for you (“the account holder”) until you turn 18, who manages your account depends on your age and circumstances:

 If you’re under 16 – a parent or guardian will likely be the correspondent or registered contact on your Child Trust Fund account.
 Parents can apply to become a registered contact if they aren’t already (limited to one parent).
 They can then receive details about your account and manage any changes.